If you’re looking for more inspiring stories of women in ag, look no further.

 Katie didn’t grow up in agriculture and she struggled at first to find her place in the ag industry.
 She was worried about how she could get started in it without growing up on a farm or ranch herself.
 Throughout college she worked in various agricultural jobs, met her (now) husband, and received a degree in Animal Science.

-As she navigated everything she wanted to connect with other women in the industry and tell their stories.
+As she navigated everything she wanted to connect with other women in the industry and tell their inspiring stories of women in ag.
 As she began to connect with other women she realized that there were plenty who wanted to be a part of the ag community or had a passion for ag and didn’t grow up in it.

 Obstacles Katie Has Faced

 An ideal week for Katie is working 3-4 days at the gym which ends up being all day since she also runs the errands for the home and ranch.
-Living outside of town by about 40 minutes she ensures that her husband and his dad have the supplies they need and will pick-up what’s needed for them as well.
+Living outside of town by about 40 minutes, she ensures that her husband and his dad have the supplies they need.
+She will pick-up what’s needed for them as well.

-Once afternoon rolls around it’s time for a workout and more computer work until it’s time for dinner which, of course, depends on the season.
+Once afternoon rolls around it’s time for a workout and more computer work until it’s time for dinner which.
+This depends on the season.
 Joe, her husband, is used to helping out with dinner so they tag team that and enjoy one another’s company.

 Katie’s Tips for Balancing Work and Life

-Katie is a big fan of preparing ahead which means she’s had to train her mind to pick up three jars of spaghetti sauce instead of just one, freezing meat to pull out and put into the instant pot or crock pot on busy days, and utilizing making bigger meals in order to have leftovers for lunch or dinner the following day.
+Katie is a big fan of preparing ahead.
+This means she’s had to train her mind to pick up three jars of spaghetti sauce instead of just one.
+Or freezing meat to pull out and put into the instant pot or crock pot on busy days.
+And utilizing making bigger meals in order to have leftovers for lunch or dinner the following day.

-She’s also sure to do bookwork first thing in the morning so that it’s not been put off when she’s exhausted at the end of the day, or not getting to it at all when things don’t go according to plan.
+She’s also sure to do book work first thing in the morning so that it’s not been put off when she’s exhausted at the end of the day.

 Katie’s Tips for those struggling to find fulfillment

 First step back and be super grateful for living where you live.
 A lot of folks don’t get the opportunity to live in a small town or rural area out on some acreage.
-She is so grateful for having the ability to go on a walk, grow her own food, raise her own food, not have to deal with traffic.
+She is so grateful for having the ability to go on a walk, grow her own food, raise her own food.

-She recommends you understand that your version of success is going to look different than everyone else’s, but being really grateful for what you have right now is a great first step.
+She recommends you understand that your version of success is going to look different than everyone else’s.
+Being really grateful for what you have right now is a great first step.

-Katie isn’t a stranger to struggling with fulfillment and it’s something that she’s had to deal with recently.
-She’s seen a lot of her friends from her college go and use their degrees in agriculture for their jobs, or become ag teachers and the thought of “what am I doing with my life” as she’s cleaning treadmills has definitely popped into her head.
+Katie isn’t a stranger to struggling with fulfillment.
+It’s something that she’s had to deal with recently.
+She’s seen a lot of her friends from her college go and use their degrees in agriculture for their jobs, or become ag teachers.
+The thought of “what am I doing with my life” as she’s cleaning treadmills has definitely popped into her head.

-However as she’s really surveyed her life she’s just really grateful for where she lives and having the opportunity to work outside and alongside her husband.
+However, as she’s really surveyed her life, she’s just really grateful for where she lives.
+She loves having the opportunity to work outside and alongside her husband.